-Environmental site work for 2020 will encompass ongoing environmental monitoring and collection of additional cultural data to support the EIS process, and maintenance of existing stream gauges and weather stations.
+Environmental site work in 2020 includes ongoing environmental monitoring and collection of additional cultural and wetlands data to support the EIS process, and maintenance of existing stream gauges and weather stations.
+Additional fieldwork to support the mitigation plans will be completed during the third quarter.